skolson/KmpJillcess/ReadMe.md

 #### Dependencies

-- KmpIO (kmp-io 0.1.2) repo is used for all file IO - The random access RawFile, ByteBuffer classes are used extensively.
+- KmpIO (kmp-io) repo is used for all file IO - The random access RawFile, ByteBuffer classes are used extensively.
 Also BitSet and Base64.
 - KmpCrypto (kmp-crypto) is used for the cryptography schemes the various releases of Access have used over the years.
 (RC4, AES, various Hash algorithms, etc)

 #### SourceSets

 Almost everything is in commonMain in package com.oldguy.jillcess.
 There are a bunch of other subdirectories for platform-specific code as they come from a KMP project template.
 There is only one use case for expect/actual classes, as the Office versions of Access use a small chunk of XML to encode encryption metadata.

-A common source set "appleNativeMain" contains common code used by all three Apple targets.
+A common source set "appleMain" contains common code used by all three Apple targets.
 It only contains code for use of an Apple-platform XML parser that is shared across the IOS and Mac targets.

+The default kotlin multiplatform source tree structure is used.

 ## Reason for Existence